Publishers Weekly, starred review

 “Finally, a book about me: [Heroine] Dimple Lala’s path will resonate with readers of all ages and ethnicities."

-Tanuja Desai Hidier broke new ground in 2002 with her literary debut Born Confused — the first ever South Asian American coming-of-age story.
+Tanuja Desai Hidier broke new ground in 2002 with her literary debut Born Confused — the first ever South Asian American coming-of-age/YA story.
 Recently hailed by Entertainment Weekly, Rolling Stone Magazine, and Paste Magazine as one of the best young adult novels of all time (on lists including such classics as To Kill a Mockingbird, The Catcher in the Rye, Huckleberry Finn, A Tree Grows In Brooklyn, the Harry Potter series, and Little Women), Born Confused gave voice to a new multicultural generation.
-Born Confused was also named an American Library Association Best Book for Young Adults (and is still on its top ten Popular Paperbacks list), a Kirkus Reviews star pick, a Publishers Weekly boxed and starred pick, a Larry King / CNN pick of the week, a Sunday Times (Times of London) book of the week, a Financial Times Magazine (FT London) best summer tales pick, a Refinery29 top 10 pick for ‘the next Harry Potter’ novels to turn into films, a Bookriot top 7 YA novels to turn to film/a TV series, an NPR Weekend Edition Sunday summer reading series pick, and a Sugarscape Top 10 pick.
+Born Confused was also named an American Library Association Best Book for Young Adults (and is still on its top ten Popular Paperbacks list), a Kirkus Reviews star pick, a Publishers Weekly boxed and starred pick, a Larry King / CNN pick of the week, a Sunday Times (Times of London) book of the week, a Financial Times Magazine (FT London) best summer tales pick, a Refinery29 top 10 pick for ‘the next Harry Potter’ novels to turn into films, a Barnes&Noble Top 6 YA Books That Have Voice for Days, a Bookriot top 7 YA novels to turn to film/a TV series, an NPR Weekend Edition Sunday summer reading series pick, a Sugarscape Top 10 pick, and was recently featured in Teen Vogue.

 Set largely in the context of New York City’s Bhangra / Asian Underground club scene, Born Confused follows Indian-American heroine Dimple Lala through a summer that turns her world on its head.